Code-Institute-Submissions/paulday966-milestone1/README.md

 ### Deployment

 To make it easier for me to test my website in different browers and different devices I deployed my website to Github Pages.
 This allowed me to test the website on smartphones, tablets, Windows laptops and desktops, in Parallels desktop and my Mac mini.
-I tested the site in Chrome for Mac OSX and Windows, Safari and Microsoft Edge.

 To deploy the website I followed these steps